 I feel a slight twinge of guilt when I look at that present from my friend.
 But I’m also philosophical.
 One more year without a digital picture frame flashing images of my friends and family and trips I’ve taken won’t matter that much in the overall scheme of my life.

-It grows because each year, you assess where you are and where you want to go and establish very specific goals or milestones for getting there.
+It grows because you assess where you are and where you want to establish concrete goals or milestones for getting there each year.

 If a new service – a new type of massage or spa treatment – will help grow your business, then you need to get the training to enable you to do offer it.

-If you have decided some customers are actually hurting your business because they cost you money in cancelled appointments or chronically show up late, it’s probably time to cut the cord.
+If you have decided some customers are actually hurting your business because they cost you money in canceled appointments or chronically show up late, it’s probably time to cut the cord.

 Do you need to review all your expenses and set some specific goals for cutting them?
 Consider what an even five percent less on expenses across the board will mean to your profit.